lpopescu-victron/ft5316-touchscreen/README.md

-# Victron Energy Touch GX 7 Touchscreen Setup for Raspberry Pi 5
+# Victron Energy Touch GX 7 & 5 Inch - Setup for Raspberry Pi 5

 This script sets up the Victron Energy Touch GX 7 Touchscreen on a Raspberry Pi, including necessary dependencies and services.